Responding to COVID-19

 - Essential visitors only, and they are screened at the door

-- School program closed, consistent with School Board
+- School program open, consistent with School Board

 Community Mental Health